In This Article

-- Loose stools: Triphala, slippery elm, licorice and bilva combine to make an herbal formula I call Elim 2, which can support the intestinal mucosa if so much excess reactive mucus exists that stools are loose.
+- Loose stools: Triphala, slippery elm, licorice and bilva combine to make an herbal formula I call Leaky Gut, which can support the intestinal mucosa if so much excess reactive mucus exists that stools are loose.

 - Sluggish elimination: Read about triphala, as well as triphala in combination with slippery elm and licorice in a formula called Elim 1.

 - Mucus in stools, occasional heartburn: study

 - Probiotics are also good for the gut, but only if your digestion is balanced.

 - Avoid rich foods – like baked goods, wheat, dairy and spicy food – to help support intestinal villi and lose the extra weight.
 Slowly re-introduce these somewhat harder-to-digest foods.